-92. The Municipal Solid Waste collection rates and the disposal methods in the Mediterranean countries are presented in Figure 8 and Figure 9 based on World Bank data from 2012.9 Although collection rates are in general above 80%, some countries still need to improve their municipal solid waste collection.
-Illegal dumping is still the major waste management alternative in several Mediterranean countries while recycling and composting are symbolic, presenting actual room for improvement.
+91. The Municipal Solid Waste collection rates and the disposal methods in the Mediterranean countries are presented in Figure 8 and Figure 9 based on World Bank data from 2012..
+Additionally, updated data (2017) on municipal waste management operations collected by Eurostat is shown in Figure 10 for some Mediterranean countries.

+Although collection rates are in general above 80%, some countries still need to improve their municipal solid waste collection.
+Landfill and illegal dumping are still the major waste management alternatives in several Mediterranean countries while recycling and composting are symbolic, presenting actual room for improvement.

 Figure 8.
-MSW collection rates in Mediterranean countries (Source: World Bank, 2012)10
+MSW collection rates in Mediterranean countries (Source: World Bank, 2012)